TechAkayy/frameworks-lite-for-pinegrow/README.md

 ## Common Gotchas

 - Don't mix frameworks, it can be hard to debug the behaviour.
-- When using v-for of Petite-Vue or Vue, ensure you also add the key directive.
+- When using v-for of Petite-Vue or Standard-Vue, ensure you also add the key directive.
 - When using x-for of Alpinejs, it must be added only to a `template` tag.
 So, create a new template tag, and enclose your loopable content within it.
 - Make sure your page includes the cdn script tags.